mirsydfchrynto/GEGES_Capstone/BOOKING_BUG_FIX_VERIFICATION.md

 **Step 2: Admin Confirms Request (as Admin)**
 1. Log out customer user
 2. Log in as admin user
-3. Go to "Konfirmasi Booking" screen
+3. Go to "Booking Requests" screen (or use the Info → "Buka Verifikasi Pembayaran" shortcut)
 4. Find the booking from Step 1
 5. Click "Konfirmasi Request" button
 6. Confirm in dialog

 **Expected (with fix):**
-- ✅ Booking disappears from "Konfirmasi Booking" list
+- ✅ Booking disappears from the admin "Booking Requests" (pending requests) list
 - ✅ Status should be `awaiting_payment` (NOT 'booked')
 - ✅ Booking does NOT appear in "Live Antrian" (it's still waiting for payment)
 - ✅ Customer receives notification: "Booking Disetujui - Silakan Bayar"